its-magick/browser-agent/README.md

 ### 🎨 interface.py - The Pretty Face
 - A sleek Gradio UI that makes task submission a breeze
 - Lets you chat with your browser agent like it's a coffee date ☕
-- Switch between OpenAI and Anthropic models like changing radio stations 📻
+- Switch between OpenAI, Anthropic, and Google models like changing radio stations 📻
-- Rock GPT-4 Vision or jam with Claude-3 - your choice of AI superstar 🎸
+- Rock GPT-4 Vision, jam with Claude-3, or groove with Gemini - your choice of AI superstar 🎸
 - Shows you what your AI buddy is up to in real-time
 - Comes with a headless mode for those "I'm not here for the visuals" moments
 - Perfect for when you want to point-and-click your way to automation glory 🎯